RohanVSuri/freedomap/README.md

 # congressional-app
 freedomap was developed by Andrew Lester, Jonathan Oppenheimer, Sean Young and Rohan Suri for the 2020 Congressional App Challenge, largely in a vscode live share session during the months of July and October.
-Not the months in between.
-This app is pretty much finished - we were going to work on it more if we actually won.
-We did not win.

 The video we submitted for the competition is viewable here: https://www.youtube.com/watch?v=98RK6MXY-W8